Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsubsection{Second Order Transport – Stochastic Case}

 Recall that, in the discrete-time setting, there are an uncountable set of maps which effect approximate transport, in the sense of matching the first and second order statistics of the analysis map, using either stochastic or deterministic models.
 These are elucidated in Appendix \ref{appendix:C}.
 We, however, concentrated in the main text on a handful of examples.
-In this and the next subsection we study continuous time analogs of some of these examples, starting with the Kalman transport map \eqref{eq:sd2nn_add} recalled here, and reformulated, for convenience:\footnote{The notation for the first two equations, which we use variants of in what follows, is shorthand for the first two equations appearing in \eqref{eq:sd2n}, together with the assumptions detailed following those equations.
-Thus we use $\Ng(0,\Sigma)$ to denote an i.i.d. realization from the stated Gaussian distribution, and similarly for other variables.}
+In this and the next subsection we study continuous time analogs of some of these examples, starting with the Kalman transport map \eqref{eq:sd2nn_add} recalled here, and reformulated, for convenience:\footnote{The Gaussian notation used in the first two equations is shorthand for the first two equations appearing in \eqref{eq:sd2n}, together with the assumptions detailed following those equations.
+Thus we use $\Ng(0,\Sigma)$ to denote an i.i.d. realization from the stated Gaussian distribution, and similarly for other variables.
+We use variants of this notation in what follows.}

 We now apply the rescaling \eqref{eq:rescalings} to obtain, using (\ref{eq:labelz}a),

 The preceding calculation, leading to $\mathcal{O}(\dt^{3/2})$ error, uses the fact that the noises entering the equations for $\hv_{n+1},$ $\hz_{n+1}$ and $z^\dagger_{n+1}$ are independent.
 Taking the continuous time limit we obtain